Dogecoin price declines, alongside decrease in volume

-In the last 24 hours, DeepBook Protocol, Pudgy Penguins and Walrus are the top gainers, Artificial Superintelligence Alliance, Bitcoin SV, BitTorrent [New] are the top losers.
+In the last 24 hours, FLOKI, UNUS SED LEO and KuCoin Token are the top gainers, Virtuals Protocol, Pudgy Penguins, Walrus are the top losers.

 Cryptocurrency prices FAQs